So, you understand the long-term benefits and value that SEO has on inbound marketing and your overall website traffic.

 404s errors (page not found) and long redirect chains are bad for SEO performance.
 You should strive to never have more than one redirect in a page sequence and correct 404 errors on a regular basis.

 A monthly checkup is a good place to start.
 You can monitor 404’s using tools like Moz or SEMRush—or if you’re not ready for that, use a free tool like Broken Link Checker.
 For WordPress websites, 404’s can even be managed directly from plugins like Redirection.

 By continuously monitoring and correcting errors to ensure that your website visitors are getting to the pages they are intending to visit—you’ll maximize your search engine scores by preventing any dings against your website experience.

 By using relevant keywords and descriptions, consistently labelling content (images, videos, etc.), and clearly communicating intent—you’ll help ensure your work gets indexed by the search algorithms at work and promoted to the top ranks of the individual platform’s SERPs.

 These fundamentals don’t just apply to your lead generation website.
-Yes, they are critical to helping your website get ranked and driving more awareness and traffic—but similar principles apply to content you produce across other platforms.
+Yes, they are critical aspect in website design for helping you get ranked and drive more awareness and traffic—but similar principles apply to content you produce across other platforms.
 The videos you publish on YouTube, Vimeo, or LinkedIn and the images you share on Instagram or Google Photos will all benefit from applying the same types of practices.

 You now have a great baseline from which to enact your SEO and keyword plans—but they are far from comprehensive.
 Check back with us or surf the SERPs regularly to find the latest SEO changes and trends.